belighted/ubuntu-belighted/README.md

 This document describes the procedure followed whenever a new laptop is configured at Belighted.

-For know issues with this repository, refer to the [Known Issues](#known-issues) section.
+For known issues with this repository, refer to the [Known Issues](#known-issues) section.

 ## Before Starting